ramnamaqsood/MSViT-E2V-Efficient-frequency-aware-multiscale-vision-transformer-for-E2V-reconstruction/README.md

 ## Model Comparison
 ### Sequence of images from class bike_bay of HQF dataset
-The consecutive images shows that MSViT can reconstruct teaxuatl details more efficiently than two SOTA methods.
+The consecutive images shows that MSViT can reconstruct texuatl details more efficiently than SOTA methods.

 ![](videos/result_bike_bay.png)
 ### Sequence of images from class desk of HQF dataset